Lawsuit contends Constitution’s ‘insurrection’ clause bars Trump from running again for president

 Colorado’s secretary of state, Democrat Jena Griswold, said in a statement that she hoped “this case will provide guidance to election officials on Trump’s eligibility as a candidate for office.”

 The lawsuit contends the case is clear, given the attempt by then-President Trump to overturn his 2020 election loss to Democrat Joe Biden and his support for the assault of the U.S. Capitol on Jan.
 6, 2021.
-Trump has said he did nothing wrong in his actions.
+The Republican has said he did nothing wrong in his actions.

-“By instigating this unprecedented assault on the American constitutional order, Trump violated his oath and disqualified himself under the Fourteenth Amendment from holding public office, including the Office of the President,” the lawsuit says.
+The 14th Amendment, ratified in 1868, helped ensure civil rights for freed slaves — and eventually for all people in the United States.
+But it also was used to prevent former Confederate officials from becoming members of Congress after the Civil War and taking over the government against which they had just rebelled.

+The clause cited in the lawsuit allows Congress to lift the ban, which it did in 1872 as the political will to continue to bar former Confederates dwindled.
+The provision was almost never used after that.

+CREW and law professors of both parties contend the amendment is clear and is a qualification for president, just as the Constitution’s mandate that a candidate for the White House must be at least 35 years old and a natural born citizen.

+But others note there is much unsettled about the provision and that a case involving this issue has not reached the justices in Washington.

-The constitutional provision has been used only a couple of times since the 19th century.
-The clause cites “presidential electors” but not presidents themselves as being disqualified if they previously swore an oath to uphold the Constitution and then broke it.
+The clause cites “presidential electors,” but not presidents themselves, as being disqualified if they previously swore an oath to uphold the Constitution and then broke it.
+There is a debate among some experts about whether Trump’s acts constitute an “insurrection” under the language of the amendment.

-Some contend that Congress, which rescinded the clause for former members of the Confederacy in the 1870s, would have to reactivate the provision.
+In its complaint, Citizens for Responsibility and Ethics in Washington asked the court to expedite the matter so it can be resolved before the state’s primary ballot is set on Jan.
+5 2024.
+“We understand that there’s great interest in states across this country about this question, and it needs to be resolved expeditiously so there’s clarity,” said Donald Sherman, CREW’s chief counsel, told reporters in a teleconference.

 A Trump spokesman did not immediately respond to a request for comment on the suit.

-Note: This story has been corrected to reflect that the name of the group filing the lawsuit is Citizens for Responsibility and Ethics in Washington, not Citizens for Ethics and Responsibility in Washington.